 The Times Square

-- The Times Square is the main commercial point, center of entertainment and tourists destination in New York.
+- Times Square is the main commercial point, center of entertainment, and tourists destination in New York.

-- Characterized by electrical billboards and advertisements, Time Square is one of the most visited tourist attraction of the world.
+- Characterized by electrical billboards and advertisements, Times Square is one of the most visited tourist attractions in the world.
 The number of people that daily pass through Times Square is approximately 330,000.

 - An icon of New York, the Brooklyn Bridge is a hybrid type of bridge with both suspension and cable-stayed architectural styles.

-- The bridge was constructed in a duration of 14 years and completed in 1883.
+- The bridge was constructed for 14 years and completed in 1883.